Take our PAD Risk Assessment now: TAKE THE QUIZ

 • Weak pulse in your legs or feet

-• Difficulty sleeping due to leg paingraphic depicting leg arteries being clogged causing peripheral artery disease
+• Difficulty sleeping due to leg pain

+Pain typically stops when at rest; however if PAD has progressed, the discomfort may continue after you sit or lay down.
 Many people, especially those over 50, discount their leg pain and consider it just another part of aging.
 If you’re experiencing any of the above symptoms, you should get checked for PAD immediately.

 An Ankle-Brachial Index (ABI) test can determine if you have PAD or not and understand what stage you may be.
 An ABI test measures the blood pressure in your ankle and compares it to the blood pressure levels in your arm.
 This can detect if you have blockages that need to be addressed.

 Our vascular physicians specialize in minimally invasive technologies.
 They are passionate about improving their patients’ lives and providing them with empathetic, communicative health care.
-If you think you may have Peripheral Artery Disease, or have one of the above risk factors, give us a call at 888-773-2193 or schedule online today.
+PAD treatment at USA Vascular Centers includes three non-surgical procedures: angioplasty, stent placement, and atherectomy.

 Share This Article